• The McClelland Lab

 Radiation Oncology Clinician-Researcher

 Oluwatomiwa Awobayiku received her BS in Neuroscience with Distinction with a minor in Global Health Promotion from Indiana University.
-She is a member of the New York Institute of Technology College of Osteopathic Medicine-Arkansas class of 2025 and aspires to become a Radiation Oncologist.
-She joined the McClelland Lab in 2024 where she has led work assessing the impact of federal funding on Radiation Oncology institutional community investment.
+She is a member of the New York Institute of Technology College of Osteopathic Medicine-Arkansas class of 2025 (during which time she has received the ASCO Medical Student Research Award and the ACRO Medical Student Travel Award) and aspires to become a Radiation Oncologist.
+She joined the McClelland Lab in 2024 where she has led ASCO award-winning work assessing the impact of federal funding on Radiation Oncology institutional community investment.

 • Clinical Trials